yehia67/documentation/iota-js/0.1/how-to-guides/create-account.md

 # Create an account

 **An account is an object that makes it easier to send and receive transactions.
 Accounts store data such as addresses and pending bundle hashes in a local database.
-This data allows you to interact with an IOTA network without worrying about reusing spent addresses or promoting and reattaching pending transactions.**
+This data allows you to interact with an IOTA network without worrying about withdrawing from spent addresses or promoting and reattaching pending transactions.**

 In accounts, all addresses are more than simple IOTA addresses.
 These addresses are called [conditional deposit addresses (CDAs)](../how-to-guides/create-and-manage-cda.md).
 A CDA defines not only the 81-tryte address, but also the conditions in which that address may be used in a [transfer bundle](root://getting-started/0.1/introduction/what-is-a-bundle.md).